neopass/wordlist/README.md

  * Determine if a word should be added.
  */
 function accept(word) {
-  // Only accept words with characters a-z. return (/^[a-z]+$/i).test(word)
+  // Only accept words with characters a-z (case insensitive). return (/^[a-z]+$/i).test(word)
 }